BurkeBlaine1999/Emerging-Technology/README.md

 ## Acknowledgments

-* [Ian McLoughlin](https://github.com/ianmcloughlin) - Provided tutorial Videos to follow
+* [Ian McLoughlin](https://github.com/ianmcloughlin) - Provided the tasks to be completed